 “Don’t underestimate the impact DDoS can have on your network,” says Brugnoli.
 “DDoS attacks are quick, unpredictable and sometimes intermittent.
 Today it is not a question of if a company will be hit, but when.”

 DDoS attacks are escalating.
 Is your organization next in line?
-Find out about the three-pronged solution offering Orange Business Services has to make it harder for cybercriminals to close down your infrastructure.
+Find out about the three-pronged solution offering Orange Business has to make it harder for cybercriminals to close down your infrastructure.
 Listen to the recording of our webinar now.

 Jan has been writing about technology for over 22 years for magazines and web sites, including ComputerActive, IQ magazine and Signum.
 She has been a business correspondent on ComputerWorld in Sydney and covered the channel for Ziff-Davis in New York.